gv-prashanth/turing-machine/README.md

 # Turning-machine
-A Turing machine implementation in Java
+A Turing machine implementation in Java.

-# Website
 You can play around at <a href="http://localhost"> Turing Machine </a>

 # REST Endpoints
 ## Construct a Turing Machine